RamakanthShenoy/RKMaps/README.md

 ```

 ## API KEY
-In maps-demo.html please replace the google provided dev API Key to your actual API key
+In maps-demo.html please replace the key=APIKEY to your actual API key

 ## Features:
 - Restricted to India for demo purposes.